Quantum Curriculum Learning: Introduction

-The perspective of quantum resources refocuses our attention on the concept of learning.
-In ML, learning refers to the process through which a computer system enhances its performance on a specific task over time by acquiring and integrating knowledge or patterns from data.
-We can improve current QML algorithms by making this process more efficient.
-For example, curriculum learning~\cite{bengio:2009:curr}, inspired by human learning, builds on the idea of introducing simpler concepts before progressing to complex ones, forming a strategy—a curriculum—that presents easier samples or tasks first.
-Although curriculum learning has been extensively applied in classical ML~\cite{novot:2018:CVPR,saxena:2019:dataparm:NIPS,superloss:2020:NIPS}, its exploration in the QML field, especially regarding quantum data, is still in the early stages.
+Although curriculum learning has been extensively applied in classical ML, its exploration in the QML field, especially regarding quantum data, is still in the early stages.
 Existing research has primarily examined model transfer learning in hybrid classical-quantum networks~\cite{mari2020:quantum:transfer}, where a pre-trained classical model is enhanced by adding a variational quantum circuit.
+During the revision of this manuscript, we identified a relevant application of curriculum learning in quantum circuit architecture search for determining the ground state of a given Hamiltonian~\cite{kundu:2025:tensorrlqas}.
+This approach employs a warm-start strategy, initializing training with an easily prepared approximate state before refining the solution using reinforcement learning.
 However, there is still limited evidence showing that curriculum learning can effectively improve QML by scheduling tasks and samples.

 We explore the potential of curriculum learning using quantum data.
 We implement a quantum curriculum learning (Q-CurL) framework in two common scenarios.
 First, a main quantum task, which may be challenging due to the high-dimensional nature of the parameter space or the limitation of data availability, can be facilitated through the hierarchical parameter adjustment of auxiliary tasks.
 These auxiliary tasks are comparatively easier or more data-rich.
+Here, the parameters learned from the auxiliary task serve as an initial configuration for the parameters of the main task.
+This approach is particularly significant in the context of quantum data learning, where preparing perfect, noiseless quantum states is challenging.
+By leveraging noisy quantum data or easily prepared quantum states in auxiliary tasks, the learning process for the main task can be accelerated, even with a limited amount of training data.
 However, it is necessary to establish the criteria that make an auxiliary task beneficial for a main task.
 Second, QML often involves noisy inputs that exhibit a hierarchical arrangement of entanglement or noisy labels, reflecting levels of importance during the optimization process.
 Recognizing these levels is essential for ensuring the robustness and reliability of QML methods in practical scenarios.